Common Questions

-What is a Trademark?
+What is a trademark?

 I have the domain name.
 Doesn't it mean I have registered my trademark?

 No. Only if your mark is registered with USPTO you have a registered trademark.
-Note that not all domain names are trademarks, but domain names CAN be registered as trademarks (example Booking.com).
+Note that not all domain names are trademarks, but domain names can be registered as trademarks (example Booking.com).

 How long does it take to register a trademark?